posener/posener.github.io/_posts/2018-10-20-go-duality.md

 How would you implement it?

-The following program copies the file and stops when receiving an OS signal.
+The following program copies the file and stops when receiving an interrupt signal.
 However, it does not clean the copy, since it does not catch the signal.

 ```go